icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 NACA-TN-2904         |0.308|0.549   |80.9
 Langmuir and Blodgett|0.287|0.461   |80.2

-The NACA-TN-2904 values are outside of the estimated +/-10% test measurement variations for Em and Beta_max, while the Langmuir and Blodgett values are within the variation.
-While I am inclined to view the Langmuir-Blodgett method as more accurate than the NACA-TN-2904 method, I would like to see more impingement data to determine it with more confidence.
+While I am inclined to view the Langmuir and Blodgett method as more accurate than the NACA-TN-2904 method, I would like to see more impingement data to determine it with more confidence.
 There is more cylinder test data that I am aware of, but as ice shapes, not direct impingement measurements, so the question may be not completely resolved.